 How To Display Permits

-A Rutgers’ permit is a two-part permit system: a hangtag to be suspended from your rearview mirror, plus a small color-matched window sticker that must be permanently adhered to the left side window behind the driver.
-You may register as many additional vehicles as you need (at an additional charge) and you will be given a sticker for each vehicle, but only one hangtag.
+A Rutgers’ permit consists of a hangtag that must be suspended from your rearview mirror at all times while parked on campus.
+You may register as many additional vehicles as you need online (at no additional charge).
 You may not have multiple vehicles on campus at the same time.
 The hangtag must be transferred to the vehicle in use.
-A permit is valid only if the hangtag and the window sticker are displayed simultaneously.
-For a visual display .
+A permit is valid only if the hangtag and corresponding Access Card for (prepaid permits) or Discount Card for (pay-as-u-go permits) are in the students possession.

 Reserved Parking Policy